-These regulations affect people who produce, carry, receive, keep, treat (including recovering) or dispose of waste that is classified as 'special'.
-These regulations are replaced by the Hazardous Waste Regulations 2005.
-Under the new regulations, those who produce hazardous waste must register with the Environment Agency.
+These regulations affect people who produce, carry, receive, keep, treat (including recovery) or dispose of waste that is classified as 'special' or hazardous.
+They were amended during 2004 to include agricultural wastes, and to reflect the most recent Europe-wide list of hazardous wastes.
+Those parties who deal with special wastes have to obtain consignment notes tracking these wastes from source to recovery or disposal from the Scottish Environment Protection Agency.

-32 Waste Framework Directive 75/442/EEC (amended under EC Directive 91/156/EEC)
+31 WASTE FRAMEWORK DIRECTIVE 75/442/EEC (AMENDED UNDER EC DIRECTIVE 91/156/EEC)